Mike11199/CS-450-Computer-Graphics-GIFs/README.md

 # CS 450 -Computer Graphics- Project GIFs (No Code)

-- No code - only GIFs.
+- No code - only GIFs showing the programs running from Visual Studio.
 - Projects coded in C++/ OpenGL demonstrating lighting, textures, keytime animations, and object transformations.
 - GIFs are bad quality as GitHub limits each to 10 MB.